docdawning/ssl-kit/README.md

 <h2>Disclaimer</h2>
 These are provided as-is.
 Hence, if they set your house on fire (etc), then I guess you did it to yourself?
 I use most of these scripts for my production context, but I can't guarantee anything.
 The MS-oriented ones I haven't really fully tested.
 I learn as I go.
 Good luck. ^_^

+<h2>makeSelfSignedSSLCertificate.sh</h2>
+This is a one-shot that'll make both a private key and a self-signed SSL certificate for you.
+This is nice because you can get SSL for free.
+But it sucks because it's self-signed SSL that will make most browsers have a minor panic-attack and send users running away.
+But, for development contexts, etc, it's handy to have.
+Use it like: <pre>./makeSelfSignedSSLCertificate.sh whiskeytangofoxtrot.net</pre>.
+This invokation would create <em>whiskeytangofoxtrot.net.key</em> and <em>whiskeytangofoxtrot.net.crt</em>

 <h2>makePrivateKey.sh</h2>
 Makes your private key.
 It only really needs to be called when you're first setting things up.